abdfaizaan/Fabric-Analytics-in-aday/English/lab-guide/lab5.md

 1. We can test the data pipeline by selecting **Home -> Run**.

-    >**Note:** It may take a few minutes for the data pipeline to complete refresh.
+    >**Note:** It may take a few minutes for the data pipeline to complete the refresh.
 This is a training environment, so the file in SharePoint is always available.
 Hence, your data pipeline will never fail.

 2. We can set the data pipeline to execute on a schedule.
 From the top menu, select **Home -> Schedule**.
 Schedule dialog opens.